dli-training/dli-training.github.io/en/bio.md

 #### **Paul McDonald**

+Paul McDonald is a manager with the Self-Serve Access team in the Data Access Division (DAD) of Statistics Canada.
+He has been on the project team for three years, and manages the PUMF Collection, the Data Liberation Initiative (DLI) and the Real Time Remote Access program (RTRA).
+Prior to that, he worked 26 years on various projects at Statistics Canada, ranging from the Business Register, the Monthly Retail Survey, the Annual Survey of Advertising, the Survey of Labour and Income Dynamics, the Canadian Income Survey & the GTAB project.

 #### **Sara Tumpane**

 Sara Tumpane is a manager with the Virtual DataLab (vDL) team in the Data Access Division (DAD) of Statistics Canada.
 She has been on the project team for more than two years, and primarily manages the development of the vDL environment, as well as its risk management framework.
 Prior to that, she worked in the Research Data Centre (RDC) program as an Analyst; her experience in, and continued collaboration with, the RDC program has helped inform many aspects of the vDL project.